Pope Innocent XI: Beatification

 The process of Innocent XI's beatification was introduced in 1691 by Pope Innocent XII.
 His cause was formally opened on 23 June 1714 under Clement XI, granting him the title of Servant of God, and continued under Clement XII, but French influence and the accusation of Jansenism caused it to be suspended in 1744 by Pope Benedict XIV.
 In the 20th century, it was reintroduced; his writings were approved by theologians on 24 March 1945, and Pope Pius XII proclaimed him venerable on 15 November 1955 and blessed on 7 October 1956.

 Following his beatification, his sarcophagus was placed under the Altar of St. Sebastian in the basilica's Chapel of St. Sebastian, where it remained until 8 April 2011 when it was moved to make way for the remains of Pope John Paul II to be relocated to the basilica from the grotto beneath St. Peter's in honor of his beatification and in order to make his resting place more accessible to the public.
 Innocent's body was transferred to the basilica's Altar of Transfiguration, which is located near the Clementine Chapel and the entombed remains of Pope Gregory the Great (590–604).
 The altar is also across from Innocent XI's monument, which was his original site of burial before his beatification.

 The feast day assigned to Innocent XI is 12 August, the date of his death.
 In the Hungarian calendar, it is commemorated on August 13.

-It was believed that the canonization would have taken place in 2003, but the book's publication halted all plans to canonize Innocent XI.